7 Takeaways From a Crypto Compliance Review That Could Save Your Project

 1. Define Token Utility With Precision

-Why it matters: Regulators distinguish between security tokens and utility tokens based on actual use—not marketing language.
+Why it matters: Regulators distinguish between security tokens and utility tokens based on actual use, not marketing language.
+A proper crypto compliance review will help define and document the token’s function clearly to avoid misclassification..

 What to do:

-• Clearly explain how the token functions in your ecosystem
+• Could you explain how the token functions in your ecosystem?

 • Use diagrams to show token flow (who buys, who uses, what benefits)